 Submission to proper authorities at home, work, and the church

-This kind of submission perfectly reenacts the gospel story that Paul was talking about in chapter 1.
-Paul continues by using the relationship of children to their parents and vice versa (Ephesians 6:1-5).
+This kind of submission perfectly reenacts the gospel of your salvation that Paul was talking about in chapter 1.
+Paul, an apostle, continues by using the relationship of children to their parents and vice versa (Ephesians 6:1-5).
 Paul also includes slaves to their masters and vice versa (Ephesians 6:5-9).

 Standing firm against spiritual opposition